buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="essays" slug="going-forth_viradhammo" %}
 - A beautiful sermon on the value of monasticism.

+{% include content_blurb.html category="av" slug="making-buddha-statues-cultivation_drba" %}
+- A video about a community coming together to make ten thousand Buddha statues by hand.

 {% include content_blurb.html category="essays" slug="economy-of-gifts_geoff" %}
 - Thanissaro Bhikkhu explains the relationship between the monastic sangha and the laity in brief.